NCERT Solutions for Class 6 Science Chapter 11 - Nature's Treasure

 Answer:

-Cutting down trees on a large scale, known as deforestation, impacts the quality of soil to a large extent.
-Roots of the trees hold the soil together; when these trees are removed, the soil becomes loose and can be blown away by wind or water that causes the soil erosion.
+Cutting down trees on a large scale, known as deforestation, impacts the quality of the soil to a large extent.
+Roots of the trees hold the soil together; when these trees are removed, the soil becomes loose and can be blown away by wind or water that causing soil erosion.
 Also, without trees, the soil loses all its nutrients and becomes dry and less fertile, which decreases the growth of plants.
-That is why cutting many trees makes soil bad and weak.
+That is why cutting down many trees makes the soil bad and weak.

 Question 12.
 Explain two ways in which human activities pollute the air.
 Propose one action that can help in reducing air pollution.